 This document sets out the Risk Appetite Statement (“RAS”) for China CITIC Bank London Branch (“CNCBLB” or “the Branch”).
 CNCBLB is the UK branch of China CITIC Bank (“The Bank” or “Head Office” or “HO”) and operates in London as a wholesale bank authorised by the Prudential Regulation Authority (“PRA”) and the Financial Conduct Authority (“FCA”), together known as ‘the UK Regulators’.
 In this document the Branch will identify, define and manage the key risks faced by the business it carries out.
 The RAS is a key component of the Branch’s overall Risk Management Framework (“RMF”) and allows the Bank to formally define its appetite for the risks it is exposed to.

-The RAS considers the UK regulatory requirements, the delegated authority provided by the Bank (see Appendix A – HO Delegated Authority) and, where appropriate, the RAS of Head Office.
+The RAS considers the UK regulatory requirements, the delegated authority provided by the Bank (see Appendix A – HO Delegated Authority and Appendix B – Financial Markets Delegated Authority) and, where appropriate, the RAS of Head Office.

 These risks include strategic and financial risks, largely as a result of the economic and political environments that the Branch operates in, and the credit exposure in respect of its lending and investment activities within the business and the treasury operations.
 The Branch accepts that these activities generate risk and will put in place appropriate systems and controls to manage the risks within the Risk Appetite and strategy established in the Business Plan.
 CNCBLB also recognises various operational, conduct and reputational risks which are managed by way of appropriate systems and controls proportionate to the size and complexity of the Branch which is supported by a strong risk and compliance culture implemented through a range of policies.
 Although the Branch accepts that it is neither possible nor desirable to negate all the risks associated with its business, the Bank is very cognisant of the importance of stating clearly, understanding and of managing these key risks appropriately within the approved Risk Appetite Statement.